scp-foundation-69/userprofile/README.md

-## Hi!
+# Hi and welcome!
-# SCP Foundation's about me site
+## This is SCP Foundation's about me page.

-You want to move to my main HTML site?
+Info:
-Try going to scp-foundation-69.github.io/userprofile/home :D
+Wrong turn or at https://scp-foundation-69.github.io?
+Try going to https://scp-foundation-69.github.io/home.html :D

+Thanks for visiting my page!